The mortgage dilemma: what to do if you can’t afford to make your payments

 But that’s worst-case scenario.

-Although interest rates are expected to keep climbing over the next year or so, there are ways you can better prepare yourself to handle the financial load.
+Since interest rates have been climbing over the past year or so, these are ways you can better prepare yourself to handle the financial load.

 Here are 4 possible solutions if you suddenly find yourself facing a mortgage payment dilemma: